Winter Block Surveys

 • In coastal areas or on large lakes, birds offshore should be counted as long as they are within the block boundary.

 • Timed surveys can be conducted at any time of day, except the first hour after dawn and the hour before dusk.
-During these periods birds may be traveling from or to roost sites, which could provide misleading information about where they spend their time during the day.
-More information about how to document roosting species is given here.
+During these periods birds may be traveling from or to roost sites, and recording their location could provide misleading information about where they spend their time during the day.
+More information about how to document roosting species is given on the specialized surveys page.

 • Avoid surveys during weather that is likely to make birds hard to find (heavy rain or snow, strong wind).